1mujue/DesignPattern/BehavioralPattern/include/command/README.md

+# Structure

+Command, Concrete Command, Receiver, Invoker, Client

+- Command: Command

+- Concrete Command: Open Command, Paste Command, Simple Command

+- Receiver: Document

+- Invoker: Command Manager

+- Client: Application

 # How does it work

 Command would declare an interface to execute the request, and Concrete Commands would extend Command, override the method in Command and contains a reference or a pointer to a  Receiver that handles the request.

 Client would create a Concrete Command and select a Receiver, and Invoker would ask the Concrete Command to execute the request.

-# Structure

-Command: Command

-Concrete Command: Open Command, Paste Command, Simple Command

-Receiver: Document

-Invoker: Command Manager

-Client: Application